Discover ARC’s Structural Analysis Services

 Services:

-- X-ray Diffraction for Powders – Determine structural properties, phase composition, and approximate crystallite size.
-Air-sensitive sample holders available for analysis of sensitive samples.
+- X-ray Diffraction for Powders and Thin Films – Determine structural properties, phase composition, approximate crystallite size, and film thickness.
+Thin film samples can be examined with a ¼ Eulerian cradle for grazing incidence X-ray diffraction (GIXRD) and X-ray reflectometry (XRR) or with a sample spinner stage for basic GIXRD.
+Air-sensitive sample holders and stages are available for analysis of sensitive samples.
 Variable temperature analysis available on request (see below).
 Sample amounts as low as ~50 mg can be analyzed with zero background holders.

 - Single-Crystal X-ray Diffraction – Obtain high-resolution 3D molecular and crystal structures for small-molecule, hybrid materials, and inorganic compounds, including complex or disordered systems.
 System accommodates air sensitive samples and can perform variable temperature analysis.
 Crystal sizes of approximately 50-100 micrometers are typically successful.

-- Crystallization Support and Screening – Expert assistance with crystal growth using a range of methods (e.g., vapor diffusion, evaporation, layering, and solvothermal methods), including automated high-throughput screening for optimal crystallization conditions for isothermal crystallization techniques.
+- Crystallization Support and Screening – Expert assistance with crystal growth using a range of methods (e.g., vapor diffusion, evaporation, layering, and solvothermal methods).
+Service is for small molecule crystallography only.

 - DEA licensed for Schedule II-IV Samples: Our Core Facility is authorized under a DEA license to receive, handle, and analyze controlled substances classified as Schedule II–IV.
 This includes active pharmaceutical ingredients (APIs) and other regulated compounds.